-Joseph also performs a satirical dissection of the hypocritical, self-serving attitudes of the liberals who seem to reject the harsh truths of the reigning society, deeming it backward and barbaric from their glass houses.
+Joseph also performs a satirical dissection of the hypocritical, self-serving attitudes of the liberals who seem to reject the harsh truths of the reigning society, deeming it backwards and barbaric from their glass houses.

 This upheaval of the liberal state of mind is done through Akhila’s short films, each with unique titles like ‘How Feminist Men Have Sex’, moonlighting as a grand prank.
-She runs a website, PhilosophicalThugs.org, where she targets outspoken liberal men by questioning their motives and exposing their lop-sided sense of morality.
-She aims to rip off their blinds and enlighten them to the futility of their beliefs because when an entire country has chosen a man accused of blasphemous actions as their supreme leader there is very little these Liberals can do from their their ivory towers.
+She runs a website, PhilosophicalThugs.org, where she targets outspoken liberal men by questioning their motives and exposing their lopsided sense of morality.
+She aims to rip off their blinds and enlighten them to the futility of their beliefs because when an entire country has chosen a man accused of blasphemous actions as their supreme leader there is very little these Liberals can do from their ivory towers.

-As the story progresses, Akhila’s perception of her social reformer (labeled Maoist) mother also undergoes a stark transformation.
+As the story progresses, Akhila’s perception of her social reformer (labelled Maoist) mother also undergoes a stark transformation.
 She goes from a young girl who waited weeks for her mother’s arrival home to a young woman who, having seen the debilitating moral compass of the society she lives in, realizes the ineffectuality of her mother’s work and those like her, who like the Titan, Atlas, struggled to push a boulder that would inevitably roll down again.